pingcap/docs-cn/tiflash/monitor-tiflash.md

 - Threads: The real-time number of threads used in each TiFlash instance.
 - Max Threads: The maximum number of threads recently used in each TiFlash instance.

+## Task Scheduler

+- Min TSO: The minimum TSO among all queries running on each TiFlash instance.
+This value ensures that queries with the minimum TSO can be scheduled to run.
+When no queries are running, this value is the maximum unsigned 64-bit integer.
+- Estimated Thread Usage and Limit: The estimated amount of threads used by all queries running on each TiFlash instance, and the soft and hard limits on the amount.
+- Active and Waiting Queries Count: The amount of running queries and that of waiting queries on each TiFlash instance.
+- Active and Waiting Tasks Count: The amount of running tasks and that of waiting tasks on each TiFlash instance.
+- Hard Limit Exceeded Count: Times that the estimated amount of threads used by queries running on each TiFlash instance exceeds the hard limit.
+- Task Waiting Duration: The duration from task initialization to task scheduling on each TiFlash instance.

 ## DDL

 - Schema Version: The version of the schema currently cached in each TiFlash instance.